Worldwide Developers Conference: 2016

-WWDC 2016 was held from June 13 to June 17, 2016 at the Bill Graham Civic Auditorium and Moscone Center West in San Francisco.
+WWDC 2016 was held from June 13 to 17, 2016, at the Bill Graham Civic Auditorium and Moscone Center West in San Francisco.
 The announcements at the event included renaming OS X to macOS, the new version named macOS Sierra, as well as updates to iOS 10, watchOS 3, and tvOS 10.
 Apple proclaimed that the keynote would be the largest ever for developers; this became the reality when they allowed third-party developers to extend the functionality in Messages, Apple Maps, and Siri.
 Cisco Systems and Apple announced a partnership at the 2016 WWDC.
 Cisco APIs, accessed through Cisco DevNet, were to have greater interoperability with Apple iOS and APIs.

 The keynote was more about software updates and features, as no new hardware was introduced.
 Apple released the Home App that works with HomeKit as a control center for all third-party applications which provide functions for the home.
 Also, Swift Playgrounds was announced as an iPad exclusive app that helps younger people learn to code with Apple's programming language Swift.
 APFS, Apple's new file system, was introduced.

 The Bash was performed by Good Charlotte at the Bill Graham Civic Auditorium.

 2017

-WWDC 2017 (stylized as WWDC17) was held from June 5 to June 9, 2017 at the San Jose Convention Center in San Jose, California, which was the first time since 2002 that the conference took place in the city.
+WWDC 2017 (stylized as WWDC17) was held from June 5 to 9, 2017, at the San Jose Convention Center in San Jose, California, which was the first time since 2002 that the conference took place in the city.
 Software announcements included iOS 11, watchOS 4, macOS High Sierra, and tvOS 11.
 Hardware announcements included updates to iMac, MacBook and MacBook Pro, as well as the new iMac Pro, 10.5-inch iPad Pro and smart speaker HomePod.
 Fall Out Boy performed at the Bash held in Discovery Meadow on June 8.

 2018

-WWDC 2018 was held from June 4 to June 8, 2018, at the San Jose Convention Center in San Jose, California.
+WWDC 2018 was held from June 4 to 8, 2018, at the San Jose Convention Center in San Jose, California.
 The announcements at the event included iOS 12, macOS Mojave, watchOS 5, and tvOS 12.
 As with 2016, there were no new hardware announcements.
 Panic! at the Disco performed at the Bash at Discovery Meadow Park.

 2019

-WWDC 2019 was held from June 3 to June 7, 2019 at the San Jose Convention Center in San Jose, California.
+WWDC 2019 was held from June 3 to 7, 2019, at the San Jose Convention Center in San Jose, California.
 The announcements at the event included iOS 13, macOS Catalina, watchOS 6, tvOS 13, iPadOS 13, the 3rd generation Mac Pro, and the Pro Display XDR.
 Weezer performed at the Bash at Discovery Meadow Park.